 Oral surgeons receive years of hands-on training and experience in hospital and emergency room environments.
 This hospital-based experience gives surgeons the tools they need to repair facial injuries of all kinds, including facial fractures, lacerations, and dental injuries.
-Dr. Charles Stone and Dr. Brian Stone at Southern Surgical Arts are experts at repairing facial fractures, cuts, dental injuries, and more.
-In fact, both of our doctors are also on staff at EMTC Tyler and Christus Trinity Mother Frances Health System, where they help treat facial injuries.
+Dr. Charles Stone, Dr. Brian Stone, and Dr. Wade Barker at Southern Surgical Arts are experts at repairing facial fractures, cuts, dental injuries, and more.
+In fact, our doctors are also on staff at EMTC Tyler and Christus Trinity Mother Frances Health System, where they help treat facial injuries.

 Our doctors recognize that facial trauma can be physically and emotionally stressful, and we will do our best to make you feel comfortable and informed throughout your treatment.
 Oral surgeons understand how to restore long-term oral and facial function and maintain facial aesthetics when repairing a facial cut or bone injury.
 Most of the time, it’s impossible to know when a facial injury will happen, but if you or a family member experiences a facial trauma, we hope the information below helps you feel more informed and prepared.

 Treating Oral and Maxillofacial Trauma

 Work-related accidents, sports injuries, falls, and other incidents may cause oral and facial injuries.
 Your surgeon will evaluate your condition to determine the best course of treatment for your situation.